 The Supervisor of the Town of Haverstraw, Howard T. Phillips, Jr., grew up in Rockland County residing in the Town of Haverstraw his entire life.
-He is a graduate of North Rockland High School and in 1977 graduated from Rockland Community College with an Associates Degree in Political Science.
-He then attended Dominican College in Blauvelt where he was awarded his Bachelor of Arts Degree in Social Science in 1979, and a Bachelor of Science Degree in Business and Science in 1980.
+He graduated from North Rockland High School in 1975 and Rockland Community College in 1977 with an Associate’s Degree in Political Science.
+He then attended Dominican College in Blauvelt where he received his Bachelor of Arts Degree in Social Science in 1979, and a Bachelor of Science Degree in Business Administration in 1980.

 Howard Phillips first began his employment with the Town of Haverstraw in 1983 as Director of Finance under the renowned and loved Supervisor Philip J. Rotella.
 Mr. Phillips worked for Supervisor Rotella until his retirement in 1997.
 His duties as Director of Finance included: Preparing the annual budget, union and labor contracts, construction contracts and other various negotiating for the Town of Haverstraw.
 Mr. Phillips oversaw personnel matters as well as participating in Town Board Meetings.

 Howard served on many Town Committees including the Rockland County Worker's Compensation Committee, Town of Haverstraw Rent Guidelines Board, and Youth Committee.
 He was secretary to the Planning Board, Zoning Board, Architectural Review Board and the Shade Tree Commission.